mango-cs/SnapShoot/SNAPSHOOT_APP_DEVELOPMENT_PLAN.md

-# 🎬 FLASHOOT APP - Complete Development Plan
+# 🎬 SNAPSHOOT APP - Complete Development Plan

 > **A comprehensive photography/videography service booking platform**

 ## 📋 Executive Summary

-**Flashoot** is a mobile app that connects users with professional photographers and videographers for various events (weddings, corporate, celebrity shoots, birthdays).
+**SnapShoot** is a mobile app that connects users with professional photographers and videographers for various events (weddings, corporate, celebrity shoots, birthdays).
 The app features a modern dark UI with red accents, wallet system, booking management, and a partner network.

 ## 🎯 Project Objectives